 The Residency Program reflects the basic goals of the academic and clinical programs by providing the residents with opportunities to learn and participate in diagnostic imaging and minimally invasive image-guided procedures, as well as research.

 In order to become an Integrated IR Resident at the University of Arizona, Department of Medical Imaging, you must register with the Radiology Match.
+Our department encourages applicants to apply simultaneously to both IR and DR programs.
 Only completed applications via ERAS will be accepted for review until November 15th of each year.
 Interviews will be conducted from November to January by the IR Integrated Residency Selection Committee of the Department of Medical Imaging at the University of Arizona.
 Candidates must have passed Part 1 of the National Boards.
 Also required are Dean’s Letter, 3 letters of recommendation dated within the last 6 months, school transcripts, USMLE transcripts and a personal statement.
 The Dean’s letter must document satisfactory academic and clinical performance, acceptable moral and ethical behavior and humanistic qualities.
 The Selection Committee finalizes the match list after reviewing all applicant records and interview evaluations.
 Applicants can withdraw from the Match prior to the ranking deadline if they accept a position outside of the Match.
 The Program does not discriminate on the basis of gender, race, age, or any other discriminatory factors.